COINtoolbox/GMM_Catalogue/README.md

 This catalogue was designed to provide soft/probabilistic classifications for galaxies based on their ionization source.
 The data consists of a combination of the BPT and WHAN diagrams.

-It is constructed from the [SDSS DR12](http://www.sdss.org/dr12/) and the and is available in the following at  [Catalogue](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Catalogue/GMM_catalogue.csv).
+The probabilistic classification of galaxies via GMM  is constructed using data from the [SDSS DR7](http://www.sdss.org/dr7/) and the [SEAGal/STARLIGHT](http://casjobs.starlight.ufsc.br/casjobs/) catalogues and is available at  [Catalogue](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Catalogue/GMM_catalogue.csv).

 ## *Short tutorial for the use of GMM in Python*

-Created by Pierre-Yves and Madura Killedar and available at [Python tutorial](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Tutorial/GMM_Python.ipynb)
+Created by [Pierre-Yves](https://github.com/pylablanche) and [Madura Killedar](https://github.com/DrMud) and available at [GMM Python tutorial](https://github.com/COINtoolbox/GMM_Catalogue/blob/master/Tutorial/GMM_Python.ipynb)